sarahemottram/ESEP-Group-2/Sprint 2 Documentation/CI_CD.md

 ## CI/CD
-We've attempted to set up a GameCI GitHub action (located in .github/workflows/main.yml) that on push builds our project and creates a GitHub Release.
-We've had a lot of issues making it work, and we will continue to try to fix it as we move forward.
+We've got GameCI working to build the game on push, but we haven't gotten it to deploy ad a GitHub release as we originally planned.
+We're working out the bugs, but for now we're manually deploying the releases.
 The current demo is still currently a GitHub Relase, as well as existing in the Sprint 2 Documentation folder.